Kristian Vesalainen: Playing career

 As an impending restricted free agent with the Jets, Vesalainen chose to return to Europe by signing a one-year contract with Swedish club, Malmö Redhawks of the SHL, on 23 May 2022.
 He opted to return to his home country in November that same year.

+Personal life

+He is in a relationship with Finnish footballer Amanda Rantanen.
+In January 2025, they revealed she was expecting their first child.